1.1 The definitions and rules of interpretation in this clause apply in this Agreement.

 10.4 Neither party shall be responsible for any loss, destruction, alteration or disclosure of Confidential Information caused by any third party.

-10.5 The Customer acknowledges that details of the Services, and the results of any performance tests of the Services, constitute the Supplier’s Confidential Information.
+10.5 The Customer acknowledges that details of the Services, their design and formatting, the results of any performance tests of the Services and any data outputted by the Subscription Services constitute the Supplier’s Confidential Information.
+The fact that elements of the Supplier’s Confidential Information may be publicly available (for example a published tender opportunity) does not render any non-publicly available elements non-confidential.

 10.6 The Supplier acknowledges that the Customer Data is the Confidential Information of the Customer.